kagurazakayashi/EvernightBoard/README.md

 ### Debugging

 1. Run `flutter clean` to clear the cache.
-2. Run `flutter pub get` to download the required third-party libraries.
+2. Run `flutter pub get` to download the required third-party packages.
-3. Run `generate_icons.bat` or `./generate_icons` to generate app icons of various specifications and styles.
+3. Run `generate_icons.bat` (Windows) or `./generate_icons.sh` to generate application icons in various sizes and styles.
 4. Run `dart run flutter_native_splash:create` to build the splash screen.
-5. Run `flutter gen-l10n` to build localization (l10n) texts.
+5. Run `flutter gen-l10n` to generate localized text.
 6. Run `dart run flutter_iconpicker:generate_packs --packs material` to prepare icon resources.
 7. Run `flutter run` to start debugging.

-If you need to edit the source code, you must complete steps 1 through 5 before starting the IDE.
+- If you need to edit the source code, you must complete steps 1 through 5 before launching the IDE.

-#### Manual Compilation Example

-- Run `flutter build apk --no-tree-shake-icons` to compile the installation package for Android.
-- Run `flutter build aab --no-tree-shake-icons` to compile the release version for Android.
+- If you need to build the project, you must complete steps 1 through 6 before executing the build command.
+  - You can run `build_pre.bat` (Windows) or `./build_pre.sh` to complete these steps directly.

-### Edit Display Language
+### Editing Display Languages

-1. Modify or create a new `lib/l10n/app_*.arb` file according to the format (`*` is the language code).
+1. Modify or create a new `lib/l10n/app_*.arb` file following the required format (`*` is the language code).
-2. The file is in JSON format.
-To add language text, simply set it as `"variableName": "new language text"`.
+2. This file is in JSON format.
+To add localized text, simply set it in the format `"variableName":"new localized text"`.
 Note:
-   1. Each language entry only requires this single line, e.g., `"textcolor": "Text Color",`.
-The following `"@textcolor": ...` section is not necessary.
+   1. Each localized text entry only needs this single line, for example `"textcolor": "文字顏色",`; the following `"@textcolor": ...` section is not required.
-   2. Variable names must be as complete and consistent as in other language files.
+   2. The variable names must be complete and consistent with those in other language files.
-3. Run `dart l10n_metadata.dart` to automatically fill in the `"@..."` section for all language files.
+3. Run `dart l10n_metadata.dart` to automatically complete the `"@..."` sections in all language files.
-4. Run `flutter gen-l10n` to build the localized text.
+4. Run `flutter gen-l10n` to generate localized text.
-5. Continue with the "Debugging" steps mentioned above.
+5. Continue with the [Debugging](#debugging) steps above.

 ### Distribution Channel Differences